Arvin-Mohammadi/Delta-Robot-Trajectory-Planning-V1/README.md

 - [method 1](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/inverse%20and%20forward%20kinematics/IK_method_1.py)
 - [method 2](https://github.com/ArthasMenethil-A/Delta_Robot/blob/main/inverse%20and%20forward%20kinematics/IK_method_2.py)

-# 2 - POINT TO POINT MOVEMENT
+# 2 - POINT TO POINT MOVEMENT (USING POLYNOMIAL INTERPOLATION)
 this section is dedicated to answer how should you go about writing a code for point to point movement (moving the EE from point 1 to point 2 in 3d space )

 ### theory